Saša Lukić: Fulham

+Ipswich Town

+On 8 August 2026, Lukić signed a four-year contract with newly promoted Premier League club Ipswich Town.
+The transfer fee was reportedly £9 million.

 International career

+Lukić playing for Serbia in 2022.

 Lukić debuted for the Serbian senior squad on 7 September 2018 in a 1–0 victory against Lithuania.

 Lukić was selected in Serbia's squad for the 2022 FIFA World Cup in Qatar.
 He played in all three group stage matches, against Brazil, Cameroon, and Switzerland.
 Serbia finished fourth in the group.

 Lukić was selected in Serbia's squad for the UEFA Euro 2024.
 He played in all three group stage matches, against England, Slovenia and Denmark.
 Serbia finished fourth in the group.

 Style of play

-Lukić is a quick, hardworking, versatile player with good vision, passing, and technique and well-rounded midfielder, who is also capable of playing in several positions, due to his ability to aid his team both offensively and defensively.
-A right-footed player, he is usually deployed as a creative attacking midfielder, due to his vision, passing, technique, and striking ability, as well as his adeptness at making attacking runs.
+Lukić is a midfielder who is also capable of playing in several positions.
+A right-footed player, he is usually deployed as an attacking midfielder, due to his vision, passing, technique, and striking ability, as well as his adeptness at making attacking runs.